 Things To Do in Ipoh

 Always in the shadow of Penang, Ipoh is underestimated for many things.
-For instance, Ipoh is known in Malaysia for its terrific food and is worth the visit for this alone!
-Spend one or two days but only if it fits in your itinerary.
+For instance, Ipoh is known in Malaysia for its terrific food and is worth visiting for this alone!
+Spend one or two days, but only if it fits in your itinerary.

 1. Sam Poh Tong Cave Temple